 Several dominant ammonia-oxidizer ASVs were affected by drought

 We performed a differential abundance analysis to identify ammonia-oxidizing ASVs exhibiting differences in relative abundances between drought and control in each cropping system.
 The ASVs that were significant impacted by drought represented 44% and 35 % (AOB), 20% and 16 % (AOA), 23% and 25 % (Comammox) of the most dominant and prevalent ASVs in bulk soil and rhizosphere, respectively (Figure 3).
 Among the three ammonia-oxidizing groups, the AOB community has the largest number of affected ASVs in all samples (30 and 25 ASVs in bulk soil and rhizosphere, respectively).
 Most of the affected AOB ASVs in bulk soil (70 %) exhibited a decrease in relative abundance with drought, while no clear pattern emerged for the AOA and Comammox .
 The AOB, AOA, and Comammox ASVs responsive to drought were mainly affiliated with Nitrosospira sp., Nitrososphaerales (NS Delta Incertae sedis), and Nitrospira sp. clade B, respectively (Figure 3).
-Eight AOB ASVs (except the ASV 87) assigned to Nitrosolobus multiformis and one ASV of Nitrosomonas communis exhibiting a decrease in relative abundance were found in all cropping system, except in CONMIN.
-On the other hand, there were in total ten AOB ASVs in bulk soil and rhizosphere belonging to the genus Nitrospira, which were depleted by drought only in the CONMIN system, but not in the other cropping systems (Figure 3).
 Moreover, CONMIN exhibited less drought-affected AOA and Comammox ASVs compared to BIODYN and CONFYM (Figure 3).

 Drought affected the abundance of ammonia oxidizers in bulk soil